The costs to remodel in Philadelphia in 2020, including kitchen, bath, and whole-home, plus basements

 (Above) Remodel by Coatesville-based Sweeten general contractor Brent

-Thanks to the city’s long history, you’ll find a rich mix of historic and modern architecture in Philadelphia, from row homes and trinities, modern properties from every era, and 200-year-old farmhouses.
-No matter the age of the structure, comparing the renovation costs of what you want to the amount of money you have will always be your first port of call.
+Thanks to Philadelphia’s long history, there’s a rich mix of historic and modern architecture, from row homes and trinities, modern properties from every era, and 200-year-old farmhouses.
+No matter the age of the structure, the first step in calculating the cost to remodel in Philadelphia requires comparing the renovation costs of what you want, to the amount of money you have.

-The age of your property will, of course, have an impact on your project’s cost.
-Old wiring and outdated lead pipes may need to be replaced or asbestos, if found, would need to be removed.
-Other factors that affect cost include your own personal tastes and whether you’re intending to change the layout, especially in bathrooms and kitchens.
+The age of your property will have an impact on the overall costs to remodel in Philadelphia.
+You may need to replace old wiring and outdated lead pipes, and, if found, asbestos would need to be removed.
+Other factors to consider are your tastes and whether you plan to change the layout, especially in bathrooms and kitchens.

 Sweeten, a free service matching homeowners with vetted general contractors, has compiled a general guide to costs across Philadelphia, focusing on four renovation categories: kitchen, bathroom, basement, and permits.

 Here’s a breakdown of typical starting costs compiled from Sweeten renovations and Remodeling’s Cost vs. Value report.

 - Full-home renovation: Starting at $75 per square foot (psf)